jagrutishinde03/AWS-boto3-scripts/README.md

 Scripts for interacting with DynamoDB, including creating tables, inserting items, querying, and deleting tables.

 - `create_table.py`: Script to create a DynamoDB table.
-- `insert_item.py`: Script to insert an item into a DynamoDB table.
+- `delete_item.py`: Script to delete an item from a DynamoDB table.
-- `query_table.py`: Script to query items from a DynamoDB table.
 - `delete_table.py`: Script to delete a DynamoDB table.
+- `describe_table.py`: Script to describe a DynamoDB table.
+- `get_item.py`: Script to get an item from a DynamoDB table.
+- `put_item.py`: Script to insert an item into a DynamoDB table.
+- `query.py`: Script to query items from a DynamoDB table.
+- `scan.py`: Script to scan items in a DynamoDB table.
+- `update_item.py`: Script to update an item in a DynamoDB table.

 ### RDS

 Scripts for managing RDS instances, such as creating, describing, modifying, and deleting instances.

+- `create_rds.py`: Script to create an RDS instance.
-- `create_rds_instance.py`: Script to create an RDS instance.
+- `db_snapshot.py`: Script to create a snapshot of an RDS instance.
-- `describe_rds_instance.py`: Script to describe an RDS instance.
+- `delete_db.py`: Script to delete an RDS instance.
-- `modify_rds_instance.py`: Script to modify an RDS instance.
+- `describe_log.py`: Script to describe logs for an RDS instance.
-- `delete_rds_instance.py`: Script to delete an RDS instance.
+- `modify.py`: Script to modify an RDS instance.

 ### EC2